ceol/pypkm/README.md

     my_pkm.id = 94

-As you can tell, you need to know the correct [index number][5] for most editing.
+As you can tell, you need to know the correct [index number][6] for most editing.
 A proper API reference will be made available in time.
-Until then, refer to the appropriate function's documentation in the `pypkm.attr` module.
+Until then, refer to the Struct declaration in `pypkm.structs`.

 If you've edited the data, you probably want to save.
 PyPKM does not handle saving data; you must save the file yourself.
 However, to convert an object